Following one metric blindly will get you into trouble—no matter your business.

 For example, let’s pretend Page One Power was building links for a website that sells golf equipment.
 Let’s also imagine that our hypothetical client only wants links with a Domain Authority (DA) of 30 and above (a common issue we run into with clients at Page One Power).

 30+ DA is fairly reasonable.
 We’ve dealt with clients that have a much higher threshold—50 and above.
 The truth is, our first concern is building real links.
-Authority is an important metric, but as Nick Eubanks said it’s only a barometer.
+Authority is an important metric, but it’s only a barometer.
 We want to find real sites with traffic, an engaged community, and a shared audience.

 Searching for prospects in the golf niche I find the Three Guys Golf blog.